Lynx’s Lindsay Whalen Says She’ll Retire From WNBA After 2018 Season

-MINNEAPOLIS (WCCO) — After 15 seasons of dominant play, Minnesota Lynx’s Lindsay Whalen is calling it quits.
+MINNEAPOLIS (WCCO) — After 15 seasons of dominant play in the WNBA, Minnesota Lynx’s Lindsay Whalen is calling it quits.

 On Monday, the Hutchinson, Minnesota native announced she will retire from the WNBA after the 2018 season.